 The Prudential Code allows the Authority to determine its own borrowing limits subject to the Responsible Financial Officer deeming it to be prudent, sustainable and affordable.
-There were six new external loans totalling £5.5m raised in the year with the Public Works Loan Board (PWLB).
-The total principal outstanding as at 31 March 2023 is £27.62m.
+There was one new external loan totalling £1.0m raised in the year with the Public Works Loan Board (PWLB) and 2 loans from Constituent Local Authorities totalling £7.5m.
+The total principal outstanding as at 31 March 2024 is £33.03m.